webbgroup/certified-aws-cloud-practioner/31-WhatItDidntCover/README.md

 9. AWS Config - Allows to get a snapshot of the initial configuration, keeping multiple date-stamped changes in a reviewable history.

-10. AWS Data Sync - simple and fast way to move huge amounts of data (hundreds of terrabytes) between on-prem storage to S3, EFS, FSX
+10. AWS Data Sync - simple and fast way to move huge amounts of data (hundreds of terabytes) between on-prem storage to S3, EFS, FSX

 11. Amazon Detective - security service that uses machine learning capabilities on the automatically collected log data to help customers perform efficient and fast security investigations